ansin218/hugo-blog/content/programming/count-number-of-columns-in-sql-python-r.md

 WHERE table_name = 'STUDENTS'
 ```

-## number of columns in a dataframe in Python:
+## Count number of columns in a dataframe in Python:

 ```Python
 # Method 1 using len